ToledoEM/Bash-blind-rename/README.md

 1. Bash generate random new alphanumeric string UPPERCASE and numeric as name.
 2. Can't be run as superuser or root
-3. Ignore name_diccionary.csv file for renaming
+3. Ignore name_dictionary.csv file for renaming
 4. Preserve file extension.
-5. Control if folder have been already randomized by existence of 'name_diccionary.csv'
+5. Control if folder have been already randomized by existence of 'name_dictionary.csv'
 6. Check that folder it is in fact a folder and do not goes in subfolders
 7. Reduce risk of filename collisions with shasum filename, cut in half